 4. Monitor Service Providers and Understand Their Motivations

 Unfortunately, the financial services industry has a long history of selling products that are aligned with the interests of the firms and brokers pushing them, rather than the individual customer or investor.
-Whether it is a financial advisor, life insurance salesperson, or investment broker, if they are meeting with a company’s employees, it is essential that the plan’s administrator and fiduciary understand what is being sold and the incentive and motivations for selling it.
+Whether it is a financial advisor, life insurance representative, or investment broker, if they are meeting with a company’s employees, it is essential from a fiduciary perspective that the plan’s administrator understands what is being sold and the incentive and motivations for selling it.
 What is the basis of the recommendation?
 Does the financial representative earn an undisclosed fee?
 Is there a different product in the market that would charge a lower fee?
 Is the amount of the commission or fee being earned by the financial professional reasonable and in the best interests of the participant?

 These are hard, nebulous questions to answer and therefore we believe that the best course of action for a retirement plan fiduciary is to take the product sale out of the process.
 Hire an advisory firm that only offers advice and does not sell products.
 This is the only way to assure your employees receive advice that is transparent and unbiased.